Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 Cornering Sharp, fast turns Identified as a collision risk indicator

 Some programs also factor in weather conditions, road types, and even location data to build a fuller risk profile.
-The data is collected continuously for the first 6–12 months of your policy and used to calculate your final discount — or in some cases, a rate adjustment.
+Thanks to AI-driven risk scoring — now integrated into programs like Allstate Drivewise and GEICO DriveEasy — telematics analysis has become more sophisticated and personalized than ever.
+Data is typically collected continuously for the first 4–6 months of your policy and used to calculate your final discount — or in some cases, a rate adjustment.

 Be Aware of Rate Increases